 Written By: Dr David Owens, Specialist in Family Medicine

 There have been significant advances in wearable technology over the last few years.
-The goal of personalised health data facilitating proactive, individualised health care is already a reality.
+The goal of personalised health data facilitating proactive, individualised healthcare is already a reality.
 These devices enable real-time tracking of essential health metrics.
 As wearables become more accessible and integrated into our everyday software and personal devices, their presence in our daily lives grows, expanding health data collection beyond traditional clinical settings.
 This evolution brings new opportunities and challenges, shaping the future of healthcare and opening up new avenues for managing health.

 Pioneering Health Through Technology

 The evolution of wearables has increased the monitoring of key health indicators such as metrics of physical activity, sleep quality and ECG offering real potential for the early detection of health issues.
 A groundbreaking study published1 in Circulation with over 400,000 participants showed that smartwatches can detect atrial fibrillation with remarkable accuracy.
 This capability underscores the potential of wearable devices to offer early and, in some cases, life-saving interventions.
 I have personally seen patients who have had their diagnosis made or confirmed by smart watch.
 However, the data does have the potential to cause anxiety and my own experience is that currently, the majority of patients presenting with ECG data do not have a significant health issue.
-The challenge of increasing accuracy is likely to be driven by advances in technology in addition to AI driven algorithms.
+The challenge of increasing accuracy is likely to be driven by technological advances in addition to AI-driven algorithms.

 Bridging the Gap Between Data and Care